 The host of Tool Time on this show, Tim Taylor is the consummate "man's man."
 He is accident prone, does not know everything about a home workshop, and often feels that a bigger tool will do the job when a smaller tool will not, right or wrong.
-As a father, Tim is quite unfocused, and his wife Jill totally runs the family, and is the perfect comic foil for Tim.
-This is a home with love and respect underlying the comedy and silly situations.
+As a father, Tim is quite unfocused, and his wife Jill totally runs the family and is the perfect comic foil for Tim.
+This is a home with love and respects underlying the comedy and silly situations.
 Home Improvement ran on television from...
-1991-1999, and can be seen today on TVLand.
+1991-1999 and can be seen today on TVLand.

 10 of 10